-While gotu kola has culinary applications, it is mostly used as a medicine.
+While gotu kola does have culinary applications, it is mostly used as medicine.
 Herbal preparations are made from the leaves and stems, which are sometimes powdered.

 Infusion.
 The dried leaves can be brewed into a warm tisane.
 Gotu kola tea improves circulation and eases digestion.